Johnny Depp testifies Heard attacked him, he never hit back

 He testified that Heard was on the phone with a friend shouting, “Stop hitting me Johnny!” even though he was standing nowhere near her.

-The fight had started as Depp said he’d come to the realization after his mother’s death that it was time for the couple to split.
+The fight had started as Depp said he’d realized it was time for the couple to split.
 The argument intensified, he said, as Depp accused her of leaving human fecal matter on his side of the bed in the penthouse they’d shared.
-He said Heard kept denying it, but he was convinced she was lying.
+He said Heard kept denying it, blaming it on their small dogs, but he was convinced she was lying.

-“She tried to blame it on the dogs.
-They were teacup Yorkies, 4 pounds each,” he said.

-Heard has accused Depp of physically and sexually assaulting her on multiple occasions before and during their brief marriage.
-Depp sued after Heard made an indirect reference to those accusations in a 2018 op-ed piece she wrote for The Washington Post.

 Violence would often ensue, sometimes with a slap or a shove from Heard or his wife throwing a television remote control or a glass of wine in his face, Depp said.